uGcinikhaya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that takes a list of words as input and prints only words that appear exactly once.
 A command to display lines containing root from a file.
 A command to display lines that contain the pattern bin.
+A command to display lines containing the pattern “root” and 3 lines after them in the file.